Netherlands in the Eurovision Song Contest 1960: At Eurovision

 The Dutch conductor at the contest was Dolf van der Linden.

 Rudi Carrell's bad result marked the start of a very poor Eurovision decade for the Netherlands, in which the country never placed higher than 10th again until Lenny Kuhr's shared victory in the 1969 contest.

 Voting

-Every country had a jury of ten people.
+Every participating broadcaster assembled a jury panel of ten people.
 Every jury member could give one point to his or her favourite song.